ArpitDekate/KMP_Track/README.md

                    3.Swings( for UI)

+Function Definitions:

-Function Definitions:File name-
+                File name-
                     1. (src/ads_P/Trace.java)

-                          a. public Trace(String s,String p): This is the constructor of the Trace.java class.This initializes the inputs recieved from user (from first window),the string and the pattern.
+                          a. public Trace(String s,String p):
+                             This is the constructor of the Trace.java class.This initializes the inputsrecieved from user (from first window),the string and the pattern.

                           b. int[] prefixtable(String pat, int M, int pival[]) This is used to find the prefix table for the given pattern to be searched.